krobelus/rate-experiments/thesis.md

 structures that rely on pointer indirection which are difficult to verify.
 The lack of a formally verified DRAT checker is remedied by making the DRAT checker output an annotated proof in the LRAT format [@cruz2017efficient].
-The LRAT proof can be checked by a formally verified checker[^acl2] without unit propagation, making sure that the formula formula is indeed unsatisfiable.
+The LRAT proof can be checked by a formally verified checker without unit propagation, making sure that the formula formula is indeed unsatisfiable.
 Most solvers can only generate DRAT proofs but DRAT checkers can be used to produce an LRAT proof from a DRAT proof.
 The LRAT proof resembles DRAT, but